1985 World Series

 This is the most recent World Series in which the designated hitter was not used in an AL baseball park.
 From to 1985, the DH was used in all games in even-numbered years.
 In odd-numbered years, like this World Series, the pitchers from both were required to bat for themselves throughout the series, as in the National League.
 Beginning with the next World Series, the DH rule was used only at the AL representative's park.

 The 1985 World Series is best remembered for an incorrect safe call made by first base umpire Don Denkinger in Game 6.
 With St. Louis leading the World Series 3-2 and in possession of a 1-0 lead in the bottom of the ninth inning, Denkinger incorrectly called Jorge Orta safe.
 The Royals won the game 2-1 on a two-run walk-off single and then won Game 7 by a score of 11-0.

 The 1985 World Series marked the fifth time in World Series history that a team came back from a three games to one deficit to win a championship, and the first in which that team lost the first two games of the series at home (in the following year's Series, the New York Mets won after losing the first two series games at home).
 This also later happened in the 1996 World Series, where the New York Yankees defeated the Atlanta Braves after losing the first two games at home.
 It is the last time this happened in a World Series, but the Toronto Blue Jays accomplished the feat against the Seattle Mariners in the 2025 American League Championship Series.
 Bret Saberhagen's victories in Games 3 and 7, allowing only a single run across his two starts, earned him the World Series Most Valuable Player Award.

 In their 17th season, the Royals won their first World Series title; their next appearance was 29 years later in against the San Francisco Giants, but they lost in seven games.
 A year later, the Royals won their second title, over the New York Mets.
+This was the first World Series to have all games played at night during primetime, however this would become a regular practice until 1990 when the games would start at 8pm eastern.